-- Naltrexone: Naltrexone, also used in the treatment of opioid abuse, can be used to reduce cravings for alcohol among those with alcohol abuse.
+- Naltrexone: Naltrexone, also used in the treatment of opioid use disorder, can be used to reduce cravings for alcohol among those with alcohol use disorder.
 It is also used to block the rewarding effects of intoxication but does not react adversely when used with alcohol.

 Examples of Pharmacotherapy Models

-Project Lazarus, which began in Wilkes County, North Carolina, has created a series of toolkits designed for care managers, primary care providers, and emergency department staff about opioid abuse.
-The Project Lazarus training addresses common misconceptions about opioid abuse and addresses resistance of some providers to prescribing medication-assisted treatments.
+Project Lazarus, which began in Wilkes County, North Carolina, has created a series of toolkits designed for care managers, primary care providers, and emergency department staff about opioid use disorders.
+The Project Lazarus training addresses common misconceptions about opioid use disorders and addresses resistance of some providers to prescribing medication-assisted treatments.
 The program encourages healthcare providers to obtain buprenorphine waivers and provide this treatment option in their communities.